Ammann Tilings in Symplectic Geometry: Ammann tilings and quasilattices

-Ammann tilings are nonperiodic tilings of three dimensional space by so--called {\em golden rhombohedra}; rhombohedra are called golden when their facets are given by {\em golden rhombuses}, namely rhombuses with diagonals that are in the ratio of $\phi$.
-There are two types of such rhombohedra which are called {\em oblate} and {\em prolate} (see Figures~\ref{oblato} and \ref{prolato}).
-For a review of Ammann tilings we refer the reader to \cite{senechal-ammann,steurer}.
+Let $\sigma$ be a~positive real number and~let us consider an Ammann tiling $\cal T$ with f\/ixed edge length $\sigma$.
+Ammann tilings are nonperiodic tilings of three-dimensional space by so-called {\em golden rhombohedra}; rhombohedra are called golden when their facets are given by {\em golden rhombuses}, namely rhombuses with diagonals that are in the ratio of $\phi$.
+There are two types of such rhombohedra which are called {\em oblate} and~{\em prolate} (see Figs.~\ref{oblato} and~\ref{prolato})\footnote{All pictures were drawn using the ZomeCAD software.}.
+For a~review of Ammann tilings we refer the reader to \cite{senechal-ammann,steurer}.